midupe/midupe/README.md

-<p>🎓 MSc in Information and Enterprise Systems at Instituto Superior Técnico and Univerisdade Aberta, in progress</p>
+<p>🎓 MSc in Information and Enterprise Systems at Instituto Superior Técnico and Univerisdade Aberta, in progress (current 16/20)</p>
 <p>🎓 Professional Certification in Computer Science for Web Programming at Harvard University</p>
 <p>🎓 BSc in Computer Science and Business Management at Universidade Lusófona, 15/20</p>